Reactive Attachment Disorder (RAD) Treatment Center for Teens near Dallas, Texas

 Insurance Coverage for Teen Reactive Attachment Disorder

-Our complimentary assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen struggling with reactive attachment disorder.
+Our confidential assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen struggling with reactive attachment disorder.
 We can also check your insurance coverage levels.

-Call us today to schedule a complimentary same-day assessment at (972) 357-1749 or complete our inquiry form.
+Call us today to schedule a same-day assessment at (972) 357-1749 or complete our inquiry form.

 Teenage Reactive Attachment Disorder